BUSN20029 - International Business Law

 On successful completion of this unit, you will be able to:

-2. Identify, interpret and apply legal cases, rulings and statutes related to domestic and international business
+2. Apply critical reasoning to interpret and evaluate cases, conventions, and statutes relevant to domestic and international business

-4. Evaluate a business case from a legal and ethical perspective
+4. Critically evaluate a business case from legal and ethical perspectives, integrating theoretical and practical insights to inform responsible decision-making

 N/A